NCERT Class 12 Biology Chapter 2 Notes Sexual Reproduction in Flowering Plants - Free CBSE Notes

 • Production of unisexual flowers.

-Pollen pistil interaction: the pistil has the ability to recognize the compatible pollen to initiate post pollination events that leads to fertilisation.
-Pollen grain produces pollen tube through germ pores to facilitate the transfer of male gametes to embryo sac.
+The pistil can recognize the compatible pollen to initiate post-pollination events that lead to fertilisation.
+A pollen grain produces a pollen tube through germ pores to facilitate the transfer of male gametes to the embryo sac.

 Artificial Hybridization

-This event takes place when two types of fertilisation takes place; after entering one of the synergids, each pollen grain releases two male gametes and then one male gametes fuse with egg (Syngamy) and other male gametes fuse with two polar nuclei (triple fusion) to produce a triploid primary endosperm nucleus (PEN).
+This event takes place when two types of fertilisation take place; after entering one of the synergids, each pollen grain releases two male gametes, and then one male gametes fuse with the egg (Syngamy), and the other male gametes fuse with two polar nuclei (triple fusion) to produce a triploid primary endosperm nucleus (PEN).

-It includes endosperm and embryo development, maturation of ovules into seeds, and ovary into fruits.
+Post-Fertilisation events include endosperm and embryo development, maturation of ovules into seeds, and the ovary into fruits.

-A primary endosperm cell divides many times to forms triploid endosperm tissue having reserve food materials.
+A primary endosperm cell divides many times to form triploid endosperm tissue, having reserve food materials.

 Two types of endosperm development :